Kryvyi Rih: Russian invasion

 In the third week of the war, Russian troops broadened their offensive across Ukraine and were again advancing toward Kryvyi Rih from the south.
 On 10 March, two rockets struck the Kryvyi Rih International Airport in Lozovatka.
-On 12 March, Metinvest was reported to have shuttered an open pit iron ore mine in the city, and to have sent the huge trucks used at the mine to block key roads to slow the Russian advance.
+On 12 March, Metinvest shuttered an open pit iron ore mine in the city, and sent the huge trucks used at the mine to block key roads to slow the Russian advance.
 In its 15 March briefing, the Ukrainian Ministry of Defence stated that the movement by "occupation troops" toward Kryvyi Rih had been stopped.

 According to Russian sources, the invaders faced extensive improvised fortifications and minefields.
-On 29 March, Vilkul said that the line of contact was no longer on the border with Dnipropetrovsk region, but 40-60 kilometers south in the Kherson Oblast.
-He was confident, in any case, that running 120 km north to south, the longest city in Europe could not be surrounded.
+On 29 March 2022, Vilkuł said that the line of contact was no longer on the border with Dnipropetrovsk region, but 40–60 kilometers south in the Kherson Oblast.
+He was confident that running 120 km north to south, the longest city in Europe could not be surrounded.

 On 30 March, ArcelorMittal which at the beginning of the month had idled its steelmaking operations in Kryvyi Rih citing concern for the safety and security of its 26,000 workers and for its assets, announced that it was preparing to restart production.
+(It 2023, it operated at 25% pre-war capacity.
+In 2024, the company plans to increase capacity utilization from to 50%).

-At the end of May, responding to Russian rocket and missile strikes, Ukrainian forces made limited counterattacks south of Kryvyi Rih.
+At the end of May 2022, responding to Russian rocket and missile strikes, Ukrainian forces made limited counterattacks south of Kryvyi Rih.
 The southern Inhulets and Radushne districts remain exposed to Russian shelling with civilian losses.
 At dawn on 25 August, Kryvyi Rih was hit by cluster munitions.

-On 14 September, the city faced rising water levels in the Inhulets River, and water shortages, as the Russian forces fired eight cruise missiles at local infrastructure.
+On 14 September 2022, Russian missiles struck the dam of the Karachun reservoir, located upstream of Kryvyi Rih along the Inhulets, causing rising water levels in the Inhulets and water shortage in the city.
 The strike against President Zelenskyy's home town—an attempt, he suggested, to flood the city—came after his visit to towns in the Kharkiv region regained in Ukraine's first major counteroffensive.

+In 2025, the third year of the war, the city has been subjected to large-scale kamikaze drone strikes.

 Government

 The city of Kryvyi Rih is governed by the Kryvyi Rih Municipality.
 It is a city community that is designated as a separate district within its oblast.

-Administratively, the city is divided into "raions" (districts).
-Presently, there are 7 districts: Metallurgical, Central City, Terny, Saksahan, Inhulets, Pokrovskyi and Dovhintsivsky.
-Small townships, Avangard, Horniatske, Ternovaty Kut, Kolomoitsevo and Nowoivanivka were added to the city.
+Administratively, the city is divided into districts (raions).
+There are 7 districts: Metalurhiinyi, Tsentralno-Miskyi, Ternivskyi, Saksahanskyi, Inhuletskyi, Pokrovskyi and Dovhyntsivskyi.
+Small townships, Avanhard, Horniatske, Ternuvatyi Kut, Kolomiitseve and Novoivanivka were added to the city.